 There are a wide variety of Autism Alert Cards in use.
-As initiatves are local, designs vary widely between areas.
+As initiatives are local, designs vary widely between areas.

-The Autism Alert Card is free, plastic and credit card sized It can be issued to individuals aged 10 or over who live anywhere in Devon, although similar schemes are in place in other areas of the country and so the card may be recognised elsewhere.
+The Autism Alert Card is free, plastic and credit card sized It can be issued to individuals aged 10 or over who live anywhere in Devon and Cornwall, although similar schemes are in place in other areas of the country and so the card may be recognised elsewhere.

 How to get the Devon and Cornwall Autism Alert card

 Police Forces: West Midlands, West Mercia, Warwickshire, Staffordshire, British Transport